SenaThenu/kindle-clippings-to-notion/README.md

 ## Project Preview 📖

-Through an intuitive GUI, Kindle Clippings to Notion allows you to export all your kindle clippings from "My Clippings.txt" in your kindle to a fancy database in Notion!
+Through an intuitive GUI, **Kindle Clippings to Notion** allows you to export all your Kindle Clippings from "My Clippings.txt" in your Kindle to a fancy database in Notion!

 <p align="right"><a href="#readme-top">Jump to Top<img src="https://raw.githubusercontent.com/Tarikul-Islam-Anik/Animated-Fluent-Emojis/master/Emojis/Hand gestures/Index Pointing Up.png" alt="Pointing Up" width="25" height="25" /></a></p>